 After enabling the extension, recent build data must be processed to construct the prediction model.
 Depending on the amount of build data available, this process may take up to 3 days.
 For most installations, this processing is able to complete overnight.

 The “Use Predictive Test Selection” permission is required to use Predictive Test Selection in a build.
-If anonymous access is disabled for viewing build scans, builds must authenticate with Develocity via an access key that has the "Use Predictive Test Selection" permission enabled.
+If anonymous access is disabled for viewing Build Scans, builds must authenticate with Develocity via an access key that has the "Use Predictive Test Selection" permission enabled.
 See below for build tool-specific instructions.

 Builds must be configured to publish Build Scan data with task/goal input files capturing enabled.
 See below for build tool-specific instructions.